 Camp stoves and charcoal grills are allowed at the Cedar Pass Campground and at picnic areas in Badlands National Park.
 Charcoal can be disposed of in the trash when, and only when it is cool.
 If you don’t want to cook, Cedar Pass Restaurant offers breakfast, lunch, and dinner including items like burgers, salads, and the like.

-We opted for neither of these options while camping at Cedar Pass Campground in Badlands National Park.
+We opted for neither of these options while camping in Badlands National Park.
 Instead, we prepared cold meals such as cereal with coconut milk, sandwiches, canned food, and the like, during our stay.

 5. Sunscreen and a hat

 As I mentioned in my post about Hiking the Door Trail in Badlands National Park, I got sunburned during my first day at the park!
 Even though I applied sunscreen and wore a hat and sunglasses.
+The South Dakota sun is strong.
 Be prepared!

 6. Attend the Astronomy in the Park Night Sky Program